Legio IX Hispana

 In any event, it is clear that the IX Hispana did not exist during the reign of the emperor Septimius Severus (r.
-193–211 AD), as it is not included in two identical but independent lists of the 33 legions existing in this period.
+AD 193–211), as it is not included in two identical but independent lists of the 33 legions existing in this period.

 Republican army (to 30 BC)

 The origin of the legion is uncertain, but a 9th legion seems to have participated in the siege of Asculum during the Social War in 90 BC.

 When Julius Caesar became governor of Cisalpine Gaul in 58 BC, he inherited four legions, numbered VII, VIII, IX, X, that were already based there.
 The Ninth (IX) may have been quartered in Aquileia "to guard against attacks from the Illyrians".
-Caesar created two more legions (XI and XII), using all six for his attack on the Helvetii initiating the Gallic wars.
+Caesar created two more legions (XI and XII), using all six for his attack on the Helvetii initiating the Gallic Wars.

 The Caesarian Ninth Legion fought in the battles of Dyrrhachium and Pharsalus (48 BC) and in the African campaign of 46 BC.
 After his final victory, Caesar disbanded the legion and settled the veterans in the area of Picenum.

-Following Caesar's assassination, Caesar's ally Ventidius Bassus made attempts to recreate the 7th, 8th, and 9th legions, but "it is not clear that any of these survived even to the time of Philippi".

-Octavian later recalled the veterans of the Ninth to fight against the rebellion of Sextus Pompeius in Sicily.
+Following Caesar's assassination, Caesar's ally Ventidius Bassus made attempts to recreate the 7th, 8th, and 9th legions, but "it is not clear that any of these survived even to the time of Philippi".Octavian later recalled the veterans of the Ninth to fight against the rebellion of Sextus Pompeius in Sicily.
 After defeating Sextus, they were sent to the province of Macedonia.
 The Ninth remained with Octavian in his war of 31 BC against Mark Antony and fought by his side in the Battle of Actium.